Selecting the Right Tumbling Media

 Selecting a media type that optimizes 1 through 4 above is determined by many factors and often times requires process trials and error to perfect.
 The following are some of the things to consider when selecting a tumbling media

-- The part material and what process is needed to be performed (ie. Deburr, polish, clean)
+- The part material and what process is needed to be performed (ie. Deburr, burnish, polish, clean)

 - Ceramic media is best for heavy cutting and hard metals like steel.
 Ceramic media will better support very heavy parts than plastic media.
 Ceramic media works best for deburring hard burrs or when a small media is needed.
 Ceramic media is also best for most plastic parts where a tough abrasive is needed.
 Formulations of ceramic vary from a light cut with minimal abrasive for imparting surface finishes and cleaning to a heavy DF with a high volume of abrasive particles for fast deburring.

 - Porcelain media is a type of ceramic media.
 It is usually white in color and is generally available in spheres and in cylinder shapes.
-Porcelain is used to polish and shine metallic parts.
-Often a polishing process will require two steps.
-The first step being the cut down with a deburring ceramic or plastic in order to remove machining marks and burrs followed by the porcelain polish.
-Spheres are usually best for polishing softer metals like aluminum while cylindrical pins work best on harder materials like steel
+Porcelain is used to burnish and brighten metallic parts.
+Often a burnishing process will require two steps.
+The first step being the cut down with a deburring ceramic or plastic in order to remove machining marks and burrs followed by the porcelain burnish.
+Spheres are usually best for burnishing softer metals like aluminum while cylindrical pins work best on harder materials like steel

 - Plastic media is used for softer metals like brass and aluminum.
 Plastic media generally produces a smooth matt finish that doesn’t shine.
 Plastic media is good for preparing parts for anodizing.
 Plastic gives a high quality surface finish that isn’t discolored.
 The edge break capability is less than that of ceramic but is best on most soft aluminum alloys like 6061.
 Alloys like 7075 are best run with a high abrasive Z1 plastic formula or a ceramic media.